kaalam/kaalam.web.automation/develop/index.md

 ### Latest and in development:

  - Jazz 0.5.1 is the first complete release with all our dreams about jazz_elements implemented, documented and tested.
- - Jazz 0.5.2 is a release in progress with some fixes to contain "The Tangle".
+ - Jazz 0.5.2 is a release in progress with some API enhancements to deploy "The Tangle".
  - Jazz 0.6.1 is the project of developing Bop on a stable mature Jazz that has everything in terms of blocks, containers and communications.

 ## Requests For Comments (RFC) Jazz 0.5+